ncehreli/cityverve-carpark-map/README.md

 You need to replace the string **YOUR-GOOGLEMAPS-KEY-HERE** with your own personal _Google Maps API key_.
 You can get a key (for free) at the [Google Maps Developer Portal](https://developers.google.com/maps/).

+After that use **npm install** to get all npm packages needed.

-After cloning the repo, you can use **yarn start** on CLI to get a dev instance running on your machine.
+You can use **yarn start** on CLI to get a dev instance running on your machine.

 In order to build the distro use **yarn build**, after that you can copy the **build** folder to any webserver.